OPT Frequently Asked Questions

 I'm in my last semester and haven't yet sent my OPT application to the government.
 Can I send it from outside of the US?

 You must be physically present in the US at the time you submit your OPT application.
 Current guidance from US Immigration and Customs Enforcement provides no confirmation that applying from outside the United States is permissible despite the COVID-19 pandemic.
-We are continuing to process OPT I-20 requests while our office is physically closed.
 If you haven’t yet applied for OPT but plan to do so, we strongly recommend that you apply as soon as possible.
 Please also know that once you receive your new OPT I-20 from NYU, USCIS must receive your complete OPT application within 30 days of when your OPT I-20 was issued and within 60 days of your completion date as listed on your I-20.
 Please note that US Immigrations and Customs Enforcement will continue to develop guidance on issues such as this at ICE.gov/Coronavirus.

 I’m trying to complete my OPT application.
 Do I still need handwritten signature on my I-765 form or can it be a digital signature?